Genusbiz/docs/developers/defining-the-application-model/tables/layout.md

-## Special considerations when filtering data for a Data Field
+## Special considerations when filtering data for a data field

 The following considerations applies for data fields bound to data sources where only one object can be present.